The Sound of Silence Part Two Written by Zoe Lance

 “Shut up, we haven’t even got to the part where we swing by to save you from a pit of snakes!”

 “Oh, this just gets better and better,” Beth laughed.

 “Shut it or I make you a princess,” Zoe threatened.

 Laurel squinted.
 “I don't get it.”
 She screwed up her face, trying to work out what Beth’s latest sculpture could possibly resemble.
 “Is it...an egg?”

 “Yeah, ‘cos all eggs look like that, don’t they?”
 Beth tutted.
-“Doesn't it remind you of that Munch painting?
-The one we googled in Art?”
+“Don't you reckon it looks like that 'Scream' thing?"

 Beth rolled her eyes, and moved her books off her desk.
 In the new space, she placed the abstract clay head right into the centre, stood back and looked at it.
 A permanent reminder of her new life.
 Constantly watching over her.

 Beth thought about her friends, who had faced so much next to her.
 Dan, and Zoe, and Melody, and of course Sarah Jane.
 They were more like family to her, and she couldn't imagine life without them.

 The ship hummed quietly as it travelled through deep space.
 Kovarian watched the swirling black vortex through the glass window, her mouth a thin line but her single, unobscured eye captivated by the sight.
 A black hole.
 A magnificent phenomena that crushed anything and everything that had the misfortune of crossing paths with it.